 Cricket at King's College

 Many pupils make the seamless transition from King's Hall to King's College.
 King's College has a fine cricketing tradition and it is renowned nationally as a Cricketing Centre of Excellence.
-We are fortunate that the coaching staff from the College help to play an active role in the development of our cricketers too.
+We are fortunate that we have a number of coaches who work across both our schools, helping to play an active role in the development of our younger cricketers too.
 More recently, former pupil and England cricketer Jos Butler opened the school's Sports Performance and Cricket Centre (SPCC).